What will happen when SHTF?

 In the “Siege of Sarajevo” museum, there is a bike on display.
 This bike not only helped its own survive sniper fire, but was used as a generator for radios and other electrical devices.

 Live Near Reusable Resources

-I reiterate: no matter how much supplies you’ve stockpiled, they will eventually run out during a SHTF situation.
+I reiterate: no matter how many supplies you’ve stockpiled, they will eventually run out during a SHTF situation.
 The best thing you can do to prepare is to live near reusable resources.
 This includes:

 - Water source like a stream

 Even this isn’t necessarily going to save you.
 One Sarajevo siege survivor talked about the garden they made on their apartment balcony.
 They had to decide whether to eat the tomatoes while they were still young and small or wait for them to grow and risk having them get stolen.

 Also note that within 2 months, every tree in the city parks was cut down for fuel and warmth.
 The reusable resources around you will be in high demand, so don’t count on them being there for you.
 People tore up their floorboards to burn for heat!

 You Will Get to Know Your Neighbors Better than Ever